logzio/logz-docs/_source/user-guide/distributed-tracing/correlate-traces.md

 ---
 Make the Jaeger-Kibana connection: Harness the power of Kibana and Jaeger for more context and insights with Logz.io Distributed Tracing when you correlate logs with traces.

-<miniTOC> What can I do with my trace and span data in Kibana?
+What can I do with my trace and span data in Kibana?

 ## Visualizing traces in Kibana

 Kibana is great for creating meaningful visualizations from log data, so why not use Kibana to visualize traces too?

 We’ve put together examples of visualizations over distributed tracing telemetry that we think you’ll find helpful.